danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ### Installation

 Start by updating the project's `Gemfile` under the `:test` group.
-Note that we're opting for `cuprite` instead of the default `selenium-webdriver`:
+Note that we're opting for `cuprite` instead of the default `selenium-webdriver` because it's easier to setup:

 ```ruby
 group :test do